rroels/Sharp_LS018B7DH02_Arduino/README.md

 I chose to modify the existing Adafruit Memory LCD driver, instead of starting from scratch.
 This also makes it compatible with the Adafruit GFX library, with relatively little effort.

+See the `example/` folder in this repository for the code.

 ### How to Use

-See `src/example.ino` for an example.
+See `example/example.ino` for an example.

+Note that just like the original Adafruit Memory LCD driver, there is a dependency on the Adafruit GFX Library.
+You might still have to install this library via the Arduino IDE or `arduino-cli`.

 ## Speeding up the display refresh